Theresa Hak Kyung Cha Project

 Theresa Hak Kyung Cha (1951-1982) was a Korean-American artist.
 Born in Pusan, Korea, Cha moved to the United States when she was eleven years old.
 Cha created a rich body of work, which deals with the issues of language in speaking and writing histories.
-Her most famous work, Dictée, is known for its idiosyncratic structure, combining biography, autobiography, poetry, and visual images to tell several different women’s stories.
-Just a few days after the original publication of Dictée, Cha was murdered by a stranger in New York City.
+She was a prolific artist who worked in film, video, performance, book art, and other media.
+She was also a writer and an editor.
+Her artist's book DICTEE, known for its idiosyncratic structure, combines biography, autobiography, poetry, and visual images to tell her personal history with the stories of other historical figures.
+The Theresa Hak Kyung Cha retrospective, The Dream of the Audience, travelled to several cities the USA and also made a stop in Korea and Austria.

 Endowed by the Theresa Hak Kyung Cha Memorial Foundation, the archive exclusively holds more than 500 files of the artist’s work including handmade artist books, films, videos, performance documentations, film scripts, sound recordings, personal photographs, correspondence and other significant items.
-UC Berkeley is also where Cha studied for ten years and created most of her work, which now belongs to the archive.
+UC Berkeley is also where Cha studied for ten years and created most of her work, which now belongs to the archive and the museum collection.